ricsam/enstore/README.md

 ## Contributing

-- **Bug Reports**: Please open an issue in the main EnStore repository.
+- **Bug Reports**: Please open an issue in the main Enstore repository.
 - **Features/PRs**: We welcome community contributions.
 Each package has its own subfolder – follow the code style and structure.

 **Areas** to contribute or expand: